 Arduino projects are made to be built upon.
 Let’s go another step.
 Add another block of code below the second one that says “set digital pin 13 output as low.”
 Choose Upload.
 While you won’t technically see anything happen, the Arduino actually turned the light on and off so fast, you didn’t see it.

 You’ll need to slow the process down to see your LED light dance.
 In the Controls section, drag the “wait 1 seconds” in between your two digital pin code blocks.
 This tells the light to turn on, wait one second and then turn off.

 6. How to Make the LED Light Repeating This

 You’ve finally gotten to see your LED light turn on and off, but you probably want a little more.
 All you have to do is create a loop.
 Drag the “repeat 10” block directly underneath your “when Arduino starts up” block.
 When you look at the code, you’ll see that it now repeats your on and off instructions 10 times.
 However, there’s still one piece missing.

 Right now, your code doesn’t tell your Arduino to wait between each repetition.
 Simply add one more “wait 1 seconds” block under the “set digital pin 13 output as low” block.
 Now, choose Upload and watch your light dance.

 Makeblock wants to make it easy for kids to learn more about how electronics and programming work.
 Arduino projects for kids are the perfect way to get started.
-Check out Makeblock Official Website for more information.
+Check out Makeblock Official US Store for more STEM products and projects.